News | World Insurance Associates, LLC

 There are several other types of surety bonds, such as those needed to provide employees with a pension or 401(k) plan, and it can get confusing.
 If you have any questions, reach out to your insurance agent, and they can help.

-Do I Need Business Insurance If I Have a Surety Bond?
+Do I Need Business Insurance if I Have a Surety Bond?

 Despite surety bonds protecting business owners from those who fail to fulfill contractual obligations, you still need business insurance to cover potential losses incurred by negligent acts, natural disasters, or other covered events.
 A surety bond protects the obligee who contracted with the principal, providing reimbursement if the tasks are not performed, but business insurance will cover financial losses from a variety of other entities, making it an essential part of your business plan.